NikoRadulescu/NikoRadulescu/README.md

 ### Hello,

-My name is [Nicoleta Radulescu](https://www.linkedin.com/in/cornelia-nicoleta-radulescu-6b3b7b16a/), I’m a Madrid-based Data-Analyst and BI Engineer and a proud mom.
+My name is [Nicoleta Radulescu](https://www.linkedin.com/in/cornelia-nicoleta-radulescu-6b3b7b16a/), I’m a Madrid-based Data-Analyst and BI Engineer with interests in big data, machine learning, sharing ideas and connecting with people.
+Also a proud mom, deeply involved in the education of my kid.

 ### GOALS:
 - Help companies become better at solving problems through exploring, finding patterns and extract insights in data using cloud solutions at scale.
 Developing, deploying, and maintaining BI interfaces - data visualization and interactive dashboards, ad hoc reporting, and data modeling tools.